Fill your College Details

 5. What is a hash table, and how does it work?

-A hash table is a data structure that links keys to values through a hash function.
-This function produces an index for an array of slots or buckets, where the corresponding value can be efficiently accessed.
-It provides average-case constant time complexity for insertions, deletions, and searching.
+A hash table is a data structure that connects keys to values with a hash function that assigns an index of an array where the slots or buckets are and you can quickly access the value associated with that key.
+Under average-case scenario it provides O(1) for insertions, deletions and searching.

 6. What is SQL JOIN, and what are its types?